BJoel00/CPE322/Lab 3/README.md

 ## Results

-Results are included as individual screenshots as well as in the [results file](results.md).
+Screenshots of the terminal throughout the process are included individually and in the [results file](results.md).